Raphaël Varane: 2011–12: Signing and La Liga win

 On 22 June 2011, Lens president Gervais Martel confirmed to a group of supporters at a club meeting that Varane would be joining La Liga club Real Madrid.
 Varane had previously visited Real Madrid's club facilities and also met with club advisor and compatriot Zinedine Zidane.
-On 27 June, the move was confirmed by Real Madrid after Varane successfully passed his medical.
+On 27 June, the move was confirmed by Real Madrid after Varane passed his medical.
 Varane signed a six-year contract with the club.

 Varane was assigned the number 19 shirt and made his club debut for Real Madrid in the club's opening pre-season fixture against American outfit Los Angeles Galaxy in the 2011 World Football Challenge.
 He appeared as a half-time substitute as Real Madrid cruised to a 4–1 win.
 Varane made his first start for the club four days later in a 3–0 win over Mexican club Guadalajara.
 He finished the pre-season campaign appearing in seven of the eight pre-season matches Real Madrid contested.

-Varane made his competitive debut for Real Madrid on 21 September in the team's league match against Racing de Santander.
+Varane made his competitive debut for Real Madrid on 21 September in the team's league match against Racing Santander.
 He started the match at centre-back alongside Ricardo Carvalho as the match ended 0–0.
 In the team's next league match three days later against Rayo Vallecano, Varane started and scored his first goal for the club after a flying back-heel shot following a Mesut Özil corner.
 Real Madrid won the match 6–2.
 Varane's goal made him the youngest foreign player at 18 years and 152 days to score a goal in a competitive match for Real Madrid.
 On 27 September, he made his UEFA Champions League debut in a 3–0 group stage win over Dutch club Ajax.
 Two months later, Varane made his second Champions League appearance against Croatian club Dinamo Zagreb.
 In the match, Varane started and assisted on the team's fifth goal, scored by José Callejón, in a 6–2 win.
 The victory ensured Real Madrid first place in its group.